Welcome to the XSplit Workshop. A feature series where we provide tips to help you get the most out of your broadcast.

-You can setup silence detection by clicking the tools tab and selecting general settings.
-In the general settings menu click on the audio tab.
+You can setup silence detection by clicking the Tools tab and selecting Settings.
+In the Settings window, click on the audio tab.
 Click on the check box next to silence detection to active it and to adjust the settings.

 Quick fact: 1000 milliseconds (ms) = 1 second.

 The first setting is the threshold which has a value range of 1-128.
 You can think of the threshold as a sort of guard or gateway that has certain requirements for incoming audio from the microphone to be passed through to your stream or recording.
 When the incoming audio does not reach the threshold level, then the microphone will be muted (this is also dependent on the silence period, but more on that later).
 When the incoming audio surpasses the threshold level then the microphone will be un-muted and audio will pass through to the live stream or local recording for as long as the audio remains above the threshold level.

 Setting a high threshold level is recommend for those who have a great deal of background noise.
 Some items that fall under this category are mechanical keyboards, fans, external music devices, or those who speak at high volume.
 This can also help user with omnidirectional microphones, which tend to catch a lot of background noises.
 Setting a low threshold level is those who have a small amount of background noise.
 Some examples of this are people who might be soft spoken or want to hide light keyboard presses from coming through the stream audio.